 Our first project is a simple bench hook.
 You will learn measuring, lay-out and crosscutting skills as we build this incredibly useful bench jig.
 Get practice gluing up and cleaning up your bench hook with rasps, files, and hand planes.
 Then learn how to use it for a variety of tasks at the bench.

-Next we will build a great lidded box using finger joints.
-You could put letters, papers, phones, remotes, three pairs of socks, or all your change in it.
-But it’s guaranteed to be a project you’ll be proud to say that you made.
-Or better yet give it to someone who will treasure it forever.
-These finger joints are visible or
+Next we will build a great tool box using finger joints.
+It's guaranteed to be a project you’ll be proud to say that you built.
+The finger joints are visible or

 through joints and give a great amount of gluing strength even though we like to pin these joints for decoration.
-You will learn how to hand cut the joints for this box, discover how great hand planing is for cleaning up a surface, and get assembly tips and techniques to glue up the box and a lid for it.
+You will learn how to hand cut or band saw the joints for this box.
+Also discover how great hand planing is for cleaning up a surface, and get assembly tips and techniques to glue up the box.
+Finally we'll make up a handle for the box so you can carry your tools with pride.

 If you have been considering woodworking as a hobby or as a craft to investigate, this is the class for you.
 Woodworking is about as much fun as you can have by yourself on a rainy day.
 Come and find out why.